 Sarah E.W.
 Hansen

+Commissioner Hansen has been a passionate voice for equity in and access to education and the workforce for over 15 years.
+Much of her work has focused around workforce development, most recently as Senior Director of Operations for Pennsylvania Women Work.
+Currently, she works as a Senior Research Associate for HPW Associates, a woman-owned business.
+HPW Associates specializes in applied research, evaluation, and performance measurement across multiple non-profit, government, and private sectors, including behavioral health, recovery support, education, and workforce development.
 Hansen holds a PhD in Administrative and Policy Studies from the University of Pittsburgh School of Education.
-She is a Visiting Scholar in the University's Gender, Sexuality, and Women's Studies Department.
+She is also a Visiting Scholar with the university’s Gender, Sexuality, and Women’s Studies Department.
 Hansen also serves as a Board of Directors member and choir member/percussionist of the Renaissance City Choir.

 Amanda is currently the Program Manager for the Women’s Leadership and Mentorship Program at Robert Morris University, where she supports and promotes mentorship and leadership programming to advance opportunities for women students.
 Amanda was previously the Diversity and Inclusion Employment Coordinator for the City of Pittsburgh, and continues that work independently as a diversity trainer and consultant.
 She served on the Lawrenceville Community Land Trust and Greater Pittsburgh Arts Council Learning and Research committees, and the board of the Young Preservationists Association of Pittsburgh.
 Amanda is a an alum of the Baltimore School for the Arts, Howard University, and the Accademia Dell’Arte in Arezzo, Italy.